ACL Operation

 What is ACL Operation – Explained

-The rules give control for packets that enter the router, packets that relay through the router and packet that exit from the router interface.
-Access Control List does not act on the packets originating from the router itself.
-We can configure and apply ACL operation to inbound and or outbound direction:-
+The rules give control to packets that enter the router, packets that relay through the router, and packets that exit from the router interface.
+Access Control List does not act on the packets originating from the router.
+We can configure and apply ACL operation to inbound and or outbound directions:-

 Inbound ACL

-In this type of Access Control List analyze incoming packets before routing to the outbound interface.
+In this type of Access Control List, analyze incoming packets before routing them to the outbound interface.
 An inbound Access Control List is efficient because it reduces the load of routing lookups.
 If packet not matched to the criteria; It is discarded before routing table lookup.

 If ACL permits the packet for outbound then router processed it for routing.
 Inbound Access Control List is especially perfect to filter packets when the only a single inbound interface is the source of the packets.